 This arugula lentil salad with is a nutritional powerhouse.
 Made with oven roasted tomatoes, avocado and cumin toasted pine nuts, this salad is a delicious combination of chewy, creamy and crunchy textures and sweet, salty and tangy flavors.
-Delicious and yet filling this hearty lentil arugula salad makes a great lunch or light dinner.
+Delicious and filling, this hearty lentil arugula salad makes a great lunch or light dinner.

 I often make the main components of this arugula lentil salad ahead of time.
 I roast the tomatoes while also roasting veggies for another meal (like my family’s favorite hidden-veggie chili).
 The lentils can be cooked multiple days in advance and stored in the refrigerator.
 And I try to always have some Lemon Tahini Salad Dressing in my refrigerator to add to a quick lunch or dinner salad.